 Figures 2 to 5 plot the estimates of the time-varying correlation between the unlevered rates of return on investable equity and commodity indices over the sample period.
 Figure 2, 3, 4, and 5 provide information on the correlations between, respectively, the S&P 500 and GSCI; S&P 500 and DJ-AIG; DJIA and GSCI; and, DJIA and DJ-AIG.
 Figure 6 provides similar plots for the correlation between the two equity indices (S&P 500 and DJIA).
-Finally, for Figures 2 and 3, three panels are provided: Figures 2A and 3A are for weekly returns; Figures 2B and 3AB, for daily returns; and Figures 2C and 3C, for monthly returns.
+Note that, in Figures 2 and 3, three panels are provided: Figures 2A and 3A are for weekly returns; Figures 2B and 3B, for daily returns; and Figures 2C and 3C, for monthly returns.

-Each Figure contains four plots, one for each of the estimation methods outlined above: rolling historical correlation; exponential smoother with smoothing parameter 0.94; dynamic conditional correlation (DCC) with integrated moving average estimation; and, DCC by log-likelihood for integrated process.
+For weekly returns, each panel or Figure contains three plots, one for each of the estimation methods outlined above: rolling historical correlation; exponential smoother with smoothing parameter 0.94; and dynamic conditional correlation (DCC) by log-likelihood for mean-reverting process.
+For the sake of brevity, only the DCC estimates are presented in the case of daily and monthly returns.
 The straight line running through each graph shows the relevant simple correlation from Table 2, which is not an average of any of the four time-varying correlation estimates.

-Several facts are immediately apparent.
+Several facts are immediately apparent from these graphs.

 - The correlation between equity and commodity returns fluctuates notably over time.
-This finding is robust to the choice of equity-commodity indices the correlation time-patterns are the same for all four pairs. - There is little evidence that correlations are any higher after 2002 than they used to be prior to 2002.
-If anything, consistent with the results obtained with simple correlations (see Table 2, in particular Table 2D), the time-varying correlation graphs show that correlations are lower since 2002 than before. - Notwithstanding some amount of fluctuation over time, the correlations between equities and commodities are not often greater than 0.3.
+This finding is robust to the choice of equity or commodity indices the correlation time-patterns are the same for all four pairs of indices. - There is little evidence that correlations are any higher after 2002 than they were prior to 2002.
+If anything, consistent with the results obtained with simple correlations (see Table 2, in particular Table 2D), the time-varying correlation graphs show that correlations are lower since 2002 than before.

+• Notwithstanding some amount of fluctuation over time, the correlations between equities and commodities are not often greater than 0.3.
 In contrast, Figure 6 shows that the correlation between the two equity indices is very high, typically well above 0.9.

 In sum, equity-commodity return pairwise correlations fluctuate over the sample period.
 Quite often, the correlation estimates are even negative.
-This result underlines the importance of accurate measures of co-movement between asset returns that are needed for long-term portfolio investments.5 Second,
+This result underlines the importance of accurate measures of co-movement between asset returns necessary for long-term portfolio investments.